 For the ultimate behind-the-scenes fan outing, take the official Wrigley Field Tour.
 Walk the grounds, visit the press box and get a chance to step onto the field and clubhouses.
 Tours are conducted daily and will leave you with even more appreciation for the nearly 100 years of history behind the stadium walls.

-Game day experience
+Chicago Cubs game day experience

 There’s nothing like the crunch of peanut shells under your shoes, the taste of a Vienna beef hot dog and the echoes of “Take Me Out to the Ball Game” sung during the seventh inning stretch — the legacy of Cubs announcer Harry Caray is honored with a celebrity performance of the song.
 Fans of all ages fill the stadium, and the time-honored tradition of attending a Cubs game is something to be cherished.
 If it’s a child’s first game, a trip to the First Timers Booth on the right field concourse will land you a certificate to mark the occasion.

-5 Cubs traditions to know
+Chicago Cubs traditions

 1. Raise the flag

-Starting in 937, any game win for the Cubs at their home field is marked with the hoisting of a white flag adorned with a giant blue “W”.
+Starting in 1937, any game win for the Cubs at their home field is marked with the hoisting of a white flag adorned with a giant blue “W”.

 2. Go Cubs Go!

 While Cubs players congratulate one another on the field and fans cheer in the stands, you’ll hear Steve Goodman’s 1984 tune, “Go Cubs Go!” blaring across the airwaves.
-It’s become the Cubs official victory song.
+It’s become the Cubs’ official victory song.

 3. The ivy rule